Mphatso-Banda/Parcel_Tracking_System/extra/ReadMe.txt

 4. You will find a navigation menu on the left side where you can manage branches, staff members, Parcels, Track Parcels and create reports on parcels

-5. Enjoy Using the system to manage and truck customers.
+5. Enjoy Using the system to manage and track parcels.

-*In case you are having problems with authentication go to /register to get yourself registered for the system* *This route has deliberately been left unprotected for the sake of testing*

 *GROUP 9*